-- Use separate metal conduits for routing the input power, output power, and control circuits. - A separate ground cable should be run inside the conduit with the input power, output power, and control circuits. - DO NOT connect CC to earth ground. - Use IICC terminal as the return for the V/I input. - Always ground the unit to prevent electrical shock and to help reduce electrical noise. - It is the responsibility of the ASD installer/maintenance personnel to provide proper grounding and branch circuit protection in accordance with the NEC and any applicable local codes.
+- Use separate metal conduits for routing the input power, output power, and control circuits. - A separate ground cable should be run inside the conduit with the input power, output power, and control circuits. - DO NOT connect CC to earth ground. - Use IICC terminal as the return for the V/I input. - Always ground the unit to prevent electrical shock and to help reduce electrical noise. - If the ASD is being used in an ungrounded system (floating system) or in an unsymmetrically grounded system, the EMI filter must be disconnected or removed.
+The ASD may be damaged if the EMI filter is used. - It is the responsibility of the ASD installer/maintenance personnel to provide proper grounding and branch circuit protection in accordance with the NEC and any applicable local codes.

-- The Metal Of Conduit Is Not An Acceptable Ground -
+- The Metal Conduit Is Not An Acceptable Ground -